-The question whether Stroock represented Wiz is not a legal principle for which there is any existing authority or which brings into play "the leeway a litigant must be given to argue for an evolution of legal precedents" (Sheldon Appel Co. v.
+The question whether Stroock represented Wiz is not a legal principle for which there is any existing authority or which brings into play "the leeway a litigant must be given to argue for an evolution of legal precedents ...."
+(Sheldon Appel Co. v.
 Albert & Oliker, supra, 47 Cal.3d at p.
 886.)

-According to Rosen, the standard for probable cause-whether any reasonable attorney would believe the claim had merit-is a lower standard than the substantial evidence standard the Strasbourger court of appeal used to find the trial court abused its discretion.
+Rosen argues the court of appeal's reversal of the disqualification order does not mean that no reasonable attorney would have believed a malpractice claim was tenable.
+According to Rosen, the standard for probable cause - whether any reasonable attorney would have believed the claim had merit - is a lower standard than the substantial evidence standard the court of appeal used to find the trial court abused its discretion.
 Rosen is mistaken.
 A reasonable attorney may not bring a claim for which he knows there is no substantial evidence.
 The court of appeal explicitly found none of the evidence "except Wiz's unsupported conclusions and assumptions" suggested Stroock represented Wiz.

-We have no difficulty concluding a claim based only on "unsupported conclusions and assumptions" is not a claim "any reasonable attorney" would believe was legally tenable.
-(See Wilson v.
-Parker, Covert & Chidester, supra, 28 Cal.4th at p.
-821 ["[a] claim that is legally sufficient and can be substantiated by competent evidence" is one that a reasonable attorney would have thought tenable].)
-Because probable cause must exist for each theory of liability asserted, the relevant question is whether a reasonable attorney could believe Stroock ever represented Wiz, not whether a reasonable attorney could bring a disqualification motion-or a malpractice action-based on some other theory.
-Accordingly, Rosen's decision to bring a malpractice claim premised on Stroock's representation of Wiz-a premise based only on unsupported conclusions and assumptions, and without support in any previous finding by a trier of fact-lacks the necessary patina of objective tenability.
+In sum, we have no difficulty concluding a claim based only on "unsupported conclusions and assumptions" is not a claim "any reasonable attorney" would believe was legally tenable.
+Because probable cause must exist for each theory of liability asserted, the relevant question is whether a reasonable attorney could believe Stroock ever represented Wiz, not whether a reasonable attorney could bring a disqualification motion - or a malpractice action - based on some other theory.
+Accordingly, the trial court's undifferentiated disqualification order does not imbue Rosen's decision to bring a malpractice claim, premised on Stroock's representation of Wiz, with the necessary patina of objective tenability.